Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 Richard Werner Exposes Central Banks & the SORA Alternative

-Richard Werner reveals how central banks create crises.
-SORA responds with elastic money, democratic governance, and blockchain-based credit allocation.
+Richard Werner argues central banks manufacture crises.
+SORA offers elastic money, on-chain governance, and credit-allocation primitives.

 TL;DR

-In a nearly three-hour interview published by Tucker Carlson in July 2025, economist Richard Werner revisits three decades of research to show how modern central banks manufacture crises, underwrite wars, and quietly enrich insiders.
+In a nearly three-hour interview published by Tucker Carlson on July 28, 2025, economist Richard Werner revisits three decades of research, arguing that modern central banks contribute to crises, underwrite wars, and quietly enrich insiders.
+These views are controversial and not universally accepted.
 The interview—part of Carlson’s independent journalism series—offers one of Werner’s most comprehensive critiques of the global monetary system to date.

 Introduction

 For decades, economist Richard Werner has sounded the alarm on the hidden architecture of the global financial system.
-Most famous for coining the term “quantitative easing,” Werner is also the author of Princes of the Yen, a book that exposed how Japan’s central bank helped orchestrate one of the largest asset bubbles in history.
+Most famous for coining the term “quantitative easing,” Werner is also the author of Princes of the Yen, a book that argues Japan’s central bank played a deliberate role in orchestrating one of the largest asset bubbles in history.

 In this interview published in July 2025, Werner goes even deeper—connecting central banking to everything from global conflict to covert intelligence operations.
 His central message is this: control over money creation means control over economies, governments, and ultimately, history.

 Meanwhile, SORA—a decentralized blockchain network—has quietly been building a system that implements Werner’s economic ideas in code.
-With its elastic token supply, democratic governance structure, and focus on funding real-world productivity, SORA offers a living, breathing counter-model to the legacy financial system.
+With its elastic token supply, on-chain governance today (token voting) and a planned Parliament design (sortition), and a focus on funding real-world productivity, SORA offers a living, breathing counter-model to the legacy financial system.

 Central Banking’s Hidden Role in Crises